-Subsequently, CMRRA and SODRAC entered into an agreement with the plaintiffs to pay certain royalties held by them into the settlement trust, to be administered on the same basis.
+Subsequently, CMRRA and SODRAC entered into an agreement with the plaintiffs to pay certain royalties held by each of them into the settlement trust, to be administered on the same basis.

 In May 2011, the Baker Estate plaintiffs were replaced by Craig Northey with the consent of all parties, and the settlement was approved by the Ontario Superior Court of Justice, and certified as a class action.

-Post-2012 Canadian Releases: A key component of the settlement, beyond addressing historical pending amounts, provided for a strategy that will prevent the accumulation of pending royalties in the future.
+Post-2012 Canadian Releases: A key component of the settlement, beyond addressing historical unpaid amounts, provided for a new licensing and payment system to prevent the accumulation of pending royalties in the future.
 Accordingly, CSI and the major record companies have now implemented a system to manage the licensing and payment of royalties associated with Post-2012 Products, which represent products released in Canada from January 1, 2013 onward.
-This relies on the exchange of electronic data for licensing in a more timely and efficient manner, while at the same time providing for payment of outstanding royalties into a separate trust account, the “Licensing Trust”, after a prescribed period of time.
-The data related to items paid into the Licensing Trust will be published by CSI via a public Claims Website (link) that will allow Rightsholders to review and claim their unpaid royalties.
+This system relies on the exchange of electronic data for licensing in a more timely and efficient manner, while at the same time providing for payment of outstanding royalties into a separate trust account, the “Licensing Trust”, after a prescribed period of time.
+The data related to items paid into the Licensing Trust is published by CSI via a public Claims Website to allow Rightsholders to review and claim their unpaid royalties.